 Should I be concerned about what my finch eats?

-Finches are generally seedeaters and eat a variety of plant seeds, especially grasses.
-Since season dictates seed availability, there are times of the year when insects and certain fruits, berries and vegetation will constitute the bulk of the diet.
+Finches are generally seed eaters that eat a variety of plant seeds, especially grasses.
+Depending on the season, seed availability, insects and certain fruits, berries, and other vegetation will constitute the bulk of a finch's diet during certain times of the year.

 What should I feed my finch?